StayDashing28/computing-work/Among Us/Chapter 1.md

-disclaimer:Most of these are fiction.
+disclaimer:Most of these are fiction.Some people have weird names with numbers in them because they requested for that name.You can make a pull request but ensure it isn't too ridiculous/inappropriate.Thanks.

+PS:It would be great if you vote this story!

-_Aki's POV__
+_Aki's POV_

    I did not know why I had waken up in this room.
 It seemed so familiar,yet so distant.
 Just then, a shrill beeping sound filled my ears.